oneapi-src/oneDAL/docs/source/topics/generic-workflow.rst

 #.
 Create an algorithm object, configure its parameters, set up input
    data, and run the computations.
-In this example, a Principal Component Analysis (PCA) algorithm is used:

    .. parsed-literal::